 Locks of Love is the most well-known hairpiece charity.
-Many people mistakenly believe that the wigs created by Locks of Love are given to children with cancer.
-Instead, most Locks of Love wigs go to kids with long-term hair loss.
-Children with conditions such as alopecia areata who will never grow their natural hair again are given first priority.
+Most Locks of Love wigs go to kids with long-term hair loss.
+Children with conditions such as alopecia areata, for example, who will never grow their natural hair again are given first priority.
 Since most children who undergo chemotherapy will be able to grow their own hair again, a very limited number of human hair and synthetic wigs are given to children with cancer.
 You should be aware that it takes multiple hair donations to make a single wig and that Locks of Love sells a number of the hair donations it receives in order to fund its programs.
 Some families pay for their wigs based on their financial ability; the neediest are given their wig for free.
+You also should be aware of a controversy published in Forbes regarding $6 billion worth of hair donations that reportedly are unaccounted for each year for Locks of Love.
 You can send your hair donation by mail using Locks of Love's online hair donation form.

 Wigs for Kids gives hairpieces to kids who suffer hair loss due to burns, chemotherapy, radiation treatments alopecia, and other medical problems.
 Wigs for Kids sells hair donations it considers "unusable" in order to fund its programs.
 Families must demonstrate financial need in order to qualify for the program.
 Children who are accepted in the program are not charged for the wig that is created for them.
 You can send your hair donation by mail by using Wigs for Kids' online hair donation form.